ireneo-cobarjr/ziggiApp/README.md

 ```
 Where `app_name` could be any valid name of the apk file.

-#### Complete build for android using convenience scripts
+### Complete build for android using convenience scripts
 A `build-complete` script is defined on package.json.
 This script uses the convenience scripts mentioned.
+This script will run `npm run build`, then creates a signing key if it doesnt exist, sign the app and zip-align it.
 To use this, just run:
 ```bash
 npm run build-complete